-M6 SOPs written monthl ard Operating Procedures (SOPs) must be available in the main office in regularly updated, comprehensive instructions, in workers' native language, relating to daily, weekly, and y activities and procedures.
-Examples include but are not limited to: Workers must sign and date that they understand and have been provided copies of the sections of the SOPs that are relevant to their assigned duties; Twice daily inspections of flocks and facilities, and records to be kept by responsible personnel; Daily inspections of equipment (especially feed and water systems), routine maintenance and cleaning, and back-up protocols as well as records to be kept by the responsible personnel; Daily monitoring and recording of maximum and minimum house temperatures (unless automatically recorded); Daily monitoring of ventilation settings/ rates, any necessary adjustments (where applicable), and records of monthly ammonia readings; Description of lighting program, including quarterly readings of light intensity; Any additional procedures to maintain compliance with any applicable local, state, and federal regulations; Any additional procedures to fauxiliary power supply; Maintenance and testing of auxiliary power supply; Maintenance and testing of auxiliary power supply; Maintenance and testing of automatic ventilation systems.
-If young laying hens are not granted continuous access to the litter area after being placed in the laying house, then the SOP must state that: Housing doors are opened every day within 6 hours of the onset of the light period.
+SOPs must be available in the main office in regularly updated, comprehensive unition inclinations in conjugate and matter and conjugate and attended to the destination of written instructions, in workers' native language, relating to daily, weekly, and monthly activities and procedures.
+Examples include but are not limited to: ☐ Workers must sign and date that they understand and have been provided copies of the sections of the SOPs that are relevant to their assigned duties; ☐ Twice daily inspections of flocks and facilities, and records to be kept by responsible personnel; ☐ Daily inspections of equipment (especially feed and water systems), routine maintenance and cleaning, and back-up protocols as well as records to be kept by the responsible personnel; ☐ Daily monitoring and recording of maximum and minimum house temperatures (unless automatically recorded); ☐ Daily monitoring of ventilation settings/ rates, any necessary adjustments (where applicable), and records of monthly ammonia readings; Description of lighting program, including quarterly readings of light intensity; ☐ Any additional procedures to maintain compliance with any applicable local state and federal regulations: Any biosecurity protocols (e.g. maintaining screens, checking rodent bait, /40 M6 etc.); /10 ☐ Maintenance and testing of auxiliary power supply; ☐ Maintenance and testing of alarm systems; and ☐ Maintenance and testing of automatic ventilation systems. ☐ If young laying hens are not granted continuous access to the litter area after being placed in the laying house, then the SOP must state that: Housing doors are opened every day within 6 hours of the onset of the light period.
 Young laying hens will be provided with continuous access to the laying area when 50% production is reached, but will not be confined overnight for more than four weeks after they are placed, whichever comes first.
-O Yes O No O N/A /10 Handling/ End-of-Flock Disposition & Transportation SOPs.
-Auditor note : mark "Yes" if SOPs for miscellaneous activities and procedures are available; mark "No" if they are not.
+Note: SOPs for specific operations, where applicable, are noted later in the standards: Handling/ End-of-Flock Disposition & Transportation SOPs.
+Auditor note: mark "Yes" if SOPs for miscellaneous activities and procedures are available; mark "No" if they are not.

-Emerg ency Response Plan nergency Response Plan must be available at the main office.
-This plan include S: Μ7 Emergency information and numbers, i.e. relevant information for responders about the site as needed, contact numbers for fire department, local utilities, etc.; Procedures to help ensure that responsible individuals (and alternates, if necessary) can be notified.
+1 ency Response Plan The En nergency Response Plan must be available at the main office.
+This plan include S: Emergency information and numbers, i.e. relevant information for responders about the site as needed, contact numbers for fire department, local utilities, etc.; M 7 Procedures to help ensure that responsible individuals (and alternates, if necessary) can be notified.
 This should include primary and alternate contact numbers for these individual(s) responsible for reacting to emergencies, i.e. farm workers/ managers, family members, and/or owner as appropriate.
-Note: it is recommended to provide contact numbers for at least three responsible workers and/or family members when possible, and a predefined calling schedule to help ensure that all responsible parties may be contacted if necessary; and 000 Yes No N/A /3 • Contingency plans and precautions to cope with severe events/ emergencies in order to safeguard the welfare of the birds, and the procedures to be followed by responsible personnel in these occurrences or by those discovering an emergency such as fire, floods, storms or other severe weather, interruption of power or water, interruption of supplies, etc. Auditor note : When barns are not located on the same property as the main office, Emergency Contact Information or the Emergency Response Plan must also be posted on the barn site.
+Note: it is recommended to provide contact numbers for at least three responsible workers and/or family members when possible, and a predefined calling schedule to help ensure that all responsible parties may be contacted if necessary; and Contingency plans and precautions to cope with severe events/ emergencies in order to safeguard the welfare of the birds, and the procedures to be followed by responsible personnel in these occurrences or by those discovering an emergency such as fire, floods, storms or other severe weather, interruption of power or water, interruption of supplies, etc. O Yes O No O N/A /3 • Auditor note : When barns are not located on the same property as the main office, Emergency Contact Information or the Emergency Response Plan must also be posted on the barn site.
 See E4.